Overtourism: Nepal

 Mount Everest has become so overtouristed that climbers die of altitude sickness because of the delays caused by overcrowding.
 As of 2020 the Nepalese government was planning to limit permits to those who had climbed another Nepalese peak 21325 ft.

 Netherlands

 Amsterdam instituted a daily tourist tax in 2019, eliminated official tours of the Red Light District in 2020, and launched a "Stay Away" marketing campaign.

 Palau

 The government of Palau, a Pacific Island nation whose tourism accounts for 85% of its GDP, has proposed since 2017 a bill to transform the country into a "luxury only" destination, such as by permitting only five-star hotels and stimulating visitors' personal spending—with a focus on "quality rather than quantity"—, in order to curb overtourism.

 Peru

 As of 2019, Peru limits visitors to Machu Picchu to 5000 per day, but UNESCO believes the limit should be halved.
 Starting in 2014 foreign tourists were required to hire a guide.
 In 2020 the site was planning to issue 5,940 tickets per day, which is more than twice the 2,500 UNESCO recommends to preserve the ruins.

+Philippines

+Boracay is an island in the Western Visayas region of the Philippines, noted for its white sand beaches and warm climate.
+In December 2025 the island recorded 227,828 visitors.
+Boracay gained international attention in the 1970s after German writer Jens Peters wrote about the island, and appearances in films such as The Losers and Too Late the Hero further increased its visibility.
+Initially popular as a budget backpacker destination with gradual growth, the island's tourism industry expanded significantly in the 1990s and was subsequently amplified by social media and increased arrivals from higher-income countries.
+The growth of tourism generated revenue and employment but also produced environmental and social challenges.
+On 26 April 2018, President Rodrigo Duterte ordered a six-month closure of the island to address pollution and environmental degradation attributed in part to tourism-related activities.
+During the closure, the government enforced the 30-meter beach easement rule, which required the removal of structures located within 30 meters of the shoreline.
+The enforcement prompted concerns about displacement and unemployment, as many local businesses and residents depend primarily on tourism and have limited alternative employment options.
+Rapid visitor growth also strained the island's waste management and sewage systems.
+Reports indicated daily waste generation of 90-115 tons while disposal capacity was approximately 30 tons per day, contributing to beach pollution and algal blooms.
+Sewage infrastructure was upgraded with expanded coverage to Barangay Balabag and portions of Yapak, by the end of 2025 sewage coverage was reported at about 67%, an increase from 61% in 2024.
+The upgrades were estimated to have served roughly 230 households, around 1,150 people.
+To mitigate environmental impact, authorities established a tourist limit of approximately 19,200 and implemented restrictions including bans on liquor, smoking, bonfires, gambling, and beach parties.